ngdelamo/head-in-jar-template/README.md

-head-in-jar-template
+Head-In-Jar-Template
 ====================

-An SVG template with a jar for creating Futurama-like head-in-jar drawings
+An SVG with a Futurama-like jar for creating head-in-jar drawings.